signmotion/thematic_names/README.md

 These rules are enforced for each set of names.

-1. Every set of names contains exactly 1000 names.
+1. Every set of names contains exactly 1000 unique thematic names.

 2. All names for initialize class `Names` ordered by abc.
 Case insensetivity.

-3. Names does not contain numbers.
+3. Names doesn't contain numbers.

-4. Names does not contain trailing spaces.
+4. Names doesn't contain trailing spaces.

-5. Names does not contain double spaces.
+5. Names doesn't contain double spaces.

 6. Any new word in name starts with capital letter.
 Exclude words: ['a', 'and', 'by', 'in', 'of', 'on', 'or'].

-7. Names contains only accepted abc in language.
+7. Names contains only accepted abc in the language.

 ## Welcome